 A masternode must be always up and running and is required to perform certain tasks for the cryptocurrency network.
 You as the masternode owner get a payout in your node’s currency as a compensation for this.

 In addition to these responsibilities, running a masternode also requires an upfront investment.

 You will need to buy the node’s currency and hold it in the node wallet as a minimum to start running your node as a masternode.

 Staking might be the easiest way to get some extra income on some of the cryptocurrencies you hold.

 It is in fact less work than holding, because it requires no strategy or evaluation - as long as you are primarily collecting more of a coin.

-Mining and other early opportunities: Bounties, Rebates, Cashback…
+5/ Mining and other early opportunities: Bounties, Rebates, Cashback…

-If you have mining rigs and cooling stuff left over from when small scale Bitcoin mining still paid, you can still turn some profit with that on the altcoin markets.
+If you have mining rigs and cooling stuff left over from when small scale Bitcoin mining still paid off, you can still make some money with that on the altcoin markets.

 There are new proof-of-work cryptocurrencies getting launched all the time.
 With new coins you can get into mining early when it’s easy and pays well.